What Is an Emergency Evacuation Plan and Why It Matters

 What is an Emergency Evacuation Plan?

-While the specifics of an evacuation plan may vary depending on the type of workplace or potential risks, the core goal remains the same: to save lives.
-A well-organised plan helps prevent confusion, reduces the risk of injury, and provides a clear pathway for escaping the danger.
+Although the details may vary depending on the type of workplace or potential risks, the purpose is always the same, to protect lives.
+A well-organised evacuation plan reduces confusion, limits injury, and provides a clear process for moving everyone out of danger quickly and efficiently.

 What is an Evacuation Plan?